Household Hazardous Waste

 Yuck Old Paint is a landfill diversion solution for the old cans of paint in your home, commercial building, military base or municipality.
 Click here for their website, or call them at 888-509-YUCK (9825).

 Shingles, tar paper, bricks, rocks, concrete, block and other construction and demolition debris are NOT accepted in the City's trash and recycling programs, nor are they accepted at the Prince George's County Landfill.
 They must be taken to Ritchie's Landfill, 2001 Ritchie Marlboro Rd, Upper Marlboro, MD 20774.
 Call 301-350-4059 for hours of operation and proper disposal procedures.

 Needles, Sharpes, and Syringes

-If a sharps (sealed impervious) container is not available, needles must be capped and the syringe placed inside a rigid plastic container (such as soda bottle or laundry detergent bottle).
-Replace the cap on the bottle and place it inside your green trash cart.
-You can also check with your local pharmacy or doctors office on other options.
+If a sharps (sealed impervious) container is not available, needles must be capped and the syringe placed inside a rigid plastic container (such as laundry detergent bottle).
+Replace the cap on the bottle, tape it closed and write on it Sharpes, and place it inside your green trash cart.
+You can also check with your local hospital, pharmacy or doctors office for other options.